 Floodplains are helpful in many ways.
 They reduce the severity of floods by allowing floodwaters to spread out and slow down.
 They filter sediment from streams and rivers to improve water quality, and they recharge groundwater.
 Floodplains also are home to many plants and animals, some of which cannot live anywhere else.

 Flooding is a problem only where humans compete with nature for the use of low lands along rivers and streams.
 These low lands are called floodplains, the most common being a base level called the 100-year floodplain (which has a 1% chance of being flooded each year).
-9% of the land in Grants Pass is in the city’s 100-year floodplain, which is based on the flood of 1861.
+9% of the land in Grants Pass is in the city's 100-year floodplain, which is based on the flood of 1861.
 The city maintains a flood zone map (PDF) which shows areas that are prone to flooding and their corresponding designations.
-Our interactive GIS will allow you to explore the FEMA FIRM map by examining the flood hazard district layer.
+Our interactive GIS will allow you to explore the FEMA Flood Insurance Rate Map by examining the flood hazard district layer.

 For more information on areas of special flood hazard please feel free to call our office at 541-450-6060 to speak with a flood plain specialist.